 The region’s spectacular wildlife rely on the Southern Ocean to provide the food on which they flourish.
-Immense concentrations of creatures live on the rocky coast and ice floes, providing the passing cruise ships with a living gallery of the natural fauna of this wonderful and little-experienced treasure.
+Immense concentrations of creatures live on the rocky coasts and ice floes, providing the passing cruise ships with a living gallery of the natural fauna of this wonderful and little-experienced treasure.

 In the Antarctic summer, whales migrate south to harvest the abundant krill which proliferate with the coming of ‘warmth’.
 These krill are the basis of the food chain which sustains the many spectacular creatures.
 A summer visit guarantees 18 hours of daylight along with crisp clear light conditions, ideal for enjoying nature at its best.